Cape

+A cape is a clothing accessory or a sleeveless outer garment of any length that hangs loosely and connects either at the neck or shoulders.
+They usually cover the back, shoulders, and arms.
+They come in a variety of styles and have been used throughout history for many different reasons.

 Semantic distinction

 In fashion, the word "cape" usually refers to a shorter garment and "cloak" to a full-length version of the different types of garment, though the two terms are sometimes used synonymously for full-length coverings.
 A shoulder cape is thus sometimes called a "capelet".
 The fashion cape does not cover the front to any appreciable degree.
 In raingear, a cape is usually a long and roomy protective garment worn to keep one dry in the rain.